 Many years ago some bright spark suggested that putting a tennis ball into a dryer would help soften clothes and save you money by reducing drying time.
 Marketing gurus have cottoned onto this idea and introduced plastic or woollen balls claiming to do the same thing.
-But do they truly work?
+But do they actually work?

 We compared each of the products with a separate run without dryer balls in each dryer type.
 We used identical loads and program types.
 We measured against the final mass and energy usage for the conventional electric vented dryer and we compared against mass, time and electricity with regards to the condenser dryer.
 We've only displayed energy usage because this is the difference you'll see in your energy bill.
 We used a 3.5kg IEC cotton load that we use for all our dryer (and washing machine) tests.
 We based the energy cost calculation on $0.30/kWh.